This healing honey has been around for thousands of years.

 We are extremely grateful and indebted to Dr Peter Molan.
 He is a man of great character and many hundreds of thousands of people around the world may not have found healing if not for his discoveries and his commitment to the protection of quality manuka honey.

-the enlightening 7 minute conversation
+Listen to the enlightening 7 minute conversation

 When did you first realise that there was something special about Manuka Honey?